 Change your firm details

-You can change or update your firm details by using our online system for notifications and applications, Connect.
+You can change, update or confirm your firm details by using our online system for notifications and applications, Connect.

 If you are new to Connect you will need to register on the system.